 Secured credit card is issued against a collateral.
 The deposits are generally cash deposits, FDs, or other assets.
 The type of acceptable collateral for a Secured Credit Card could differ from one bank to another.
 If you can provide the necessary collateral accepted by the bank, you can qualify for a secured credit card.

-The decision as to how long you can use a secured credit card rests with you.
-In fact, you can choose to use it for as long as you wish.
+The decision regarding how long you can use a secured credit card rests with you.
 In case your card expires, you can request the bank to provide you with a secured credit card with renewed validity.